jhrespicio/IIS/README.md

 to keep the identity creds from direct disclosure, get the certifier of vital creds to designate a unique number. he can use that number as the designation (amount of the payment) for the hash of all the vital data of someone. to avoid duplicity, one need only look at the vital hashes of the voters.

 to prove a file, it is useful to have the file.

+this implementation exposes the public key. the alternative is an implementation for anonymous voting. but the problem there is that it cannot be verified whether a vote is by a ghost.